 Coralie Akiyama

 A graduate of Sciences Po Lyon, Coralie Akiyama (1984) lived in Tokyo for 13 years and now divides her time between Paris, Tokyo, and Tel Aviv.
-She is the author of novels: Féérie pour de vrai (Fairy for Real), Dévorée (Eaten Up), poetry collections: Désordre avec vue (Disorder with a View), Vivante-moi (Living Me), and a play, L'Étape Zéro (Step Zero).
-Shoshana is her third collection.
+She is the author of the novels *Féérie pour de vrai* and *Devourée*, the poetry collections *Désordre avec vue* and *Vivante-moi*, and the play *L'Étape Zéro*. *Shoshana* is her third collection.

-“City, sensual girl Your paint flows over the broad dark leaves of the courtyards Voluptuousness of green on ochre facades Someone will love someone The night cranes will stretch out their long necks like luminous giraffes.”
-Shoshana (“rose” in Hebrew) was written on a veranda in Tel Aviv.
-Workers were dropping rubble, it made a playful clicking sound.
-The leaves were stained with paint.
-Behind the immense window, a living city, lush vegetation, babies, cats, dogs, women in low-cut swimsuits, rough and gentle men.
-Shoshana is a sensual, flamboyant and fiery collection, which tells the story of the blossoming of a rose on a barren and fertile land and allows us to taste its light.
-Publication: April 1, 2023 Order
+“City, sensual girl, your paint flows over the broad, dark leaves of the courtyards.
+Voluptuousness of green on ochre facades.
+Someone will love someone.
+The night cranes will stretch their long necks like luminous giraffes.”
+Shoshana (“rose” in Hebrew) was written on a Tel Aviv veranda.
+Workers were knocking down rubble, creating a playful clatter.
+The foliage was stained with paint.
+Beyond the immense window, a vibrant city, lush vegetation, babies, cats, dogs, women in revealing swimsuits, rough-hewn yet gentle men.
+Shoshana is a sensual, flamboyant, and fiery collection that recounts the blossoming of a rose on arid yet fertile soil and allows us to taste its light.
+Publication date: April 1, 2023.
+Order now